 Tonight, stay in a sumptuous apartment at the Hatherley Birrell Collection.
 It’s the definition of elegance.
 Come nightfall, head out on a ghost tour, if you’re game?

-It’s winter in Tassie.
-Time to rug up, the mornings can be chilly.
 Go to Waverley Woollen Mills on George Street.
 It’s Australia’s oldest woollen mill and quite the icon.
-Wrap yourself in merino and head for Cataract Gorge.
+Here, you’ll find the perfect picnic rug for Cataract Gorge.
 This urban playground is home to the world’s longest single span chairlift.
 Back in 1972 when the first feet dangled high over the gorge, this 457 metre ride was a hit and it still is today.

-Next stop, the Design Centre is a celebration of Tasmanian talent.
+Next stop, the Design Centre.
+It’s a celebration of Tasmanian talent.
 Huon pine, delicate ceramics and bold craftsmanship find a home beside the city’s main park.
-Don’t be surprised if a side table takes your eye.
-Through winter, the centre hosts winter lunches and dinners, too.
+A side table might just take your eye.

 Tamar Valley for two nights